On quiver representations over $\mathbb{F}_1$: The coefficient quiver of a representation

-$(4)$: If $x$ is a $v$-colored vertex and $\alpha$ is an arrow color, then by (3) at most one $\alpha$-colored arrow starts at $v$ (resp. ends at $v$).
+$(2)$: If $x$ is a $v$-colored vertex and $\alpha \in Q_1$, then by (1) at most one $\alpha$-colored arrow starts at $v$ (resp. ends at $v$).
 However, $x$ can be the source (resp. target) of an $\alpha$-colored arrow if and only if $v$ is the source (resp. target) of $\alpha$ in $Q$.

-$(5)$: This follows from (3) by considering maximal connected arrow-monochromatic subquivers of $\Gamma_\mathbb{V}$.
-Indeed, any vertex of $\Gamma_\mathbb{V}$ is contained in a unique maximal $i$-colored arrow-monochromatic connected subquiver, and any such subquiver will be a path (possibly of length $0$) which starts at a unique $i$-source and ends at a unique $i$-sink.
+$(3)$: This follows from (1) by considering the connected components of each $S_{\alpha}$.
+Indeed, any vertex of $\Gamma_\mathbb{V}$ is contained in a unique connected component of $S_{\alpha}$.
+If the connected component is acyclic, then it is an oriented path (possibly of length $0$) which starts at a unique $\alpha$-source and ends at a unique $\alpha$-sink.
+Otherwise the connected component is of type $\tilde{\mathbb{A}}_d$ and contributes no $\alpha$-sources or $\alpha$-sinks.